prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 If we set this flag (‘enable_federated_join_pushdown=true’) then JoinPushdown should happened for this catalog only if the session join pushdown flag is enabled (refer point 2 for the details of session join push down flag).

 11. Pushdown the overall filter to the newly created TableScanNode.
-After creating Single TableScanNode for grouped tables (refer point 7) we need to pushdown the FilterNode on connector level for the applicable filter and maintain the FilterNode for presto if it is not able to pushdown.For this there is no code change is expecting and it should work as part of point 9 activities.
-This need to confirm and validate at functional verification testing.
+After creating Single TableScanNode for grouped tables (refer point 7) we need to pushdown the FilterNode on connector level for the applicable filter and maintain the FilterNode for presto if it is not able to pushdown.
+For this there is no code change and it should work as part of point 9 activities.

 12. Create JoinQuery based on JdbcConnector
 At present we are focusing on common operators =, <, >, <=, >= and !=  with common datatype like int, bigint, float, real, string, varchar, char.
 So there is no connector level implementation required and focusing on single implementation for all supported Jdbc connector through QueryBuilder class.